N-Jacques/ADS_Final_Project/backend/student profile/README.md

   From that entry, it pulls the corresponding subject name (e.g., "Data Structures and Algorithms").
   This chain of checks allows the system to accurately translate a current semester into a list of specific, readable course titles.

-To work html extension should be changed into php tehn add the following to the top:
+To work html extension should be changed into php then add the following to the top:
 <?php
 // This must be at the top of the file to ensure variables are defined require 'studentprofile.php';